 Great Bear Sea

-To address these challenges and protect these life-giving seas, First Nations have developed an action plan to create a network of marine protected areas and develop a project finance for permanence (PFP) initiative to help fund stewardship and sustainable economic development in coastal communities.
+To protect these life-giving seas, First Nations have partnered with the governments of Canada and British Columbia to design a network of marine-protected areas and secure long-term funding, through the Great Bear Sea project finance for permanence (PFP) initiative, to fund stewardship and sustainable economic development in coastal communities.

 Marine Protected Areas Network

-- Protect sensitive ecosystems, bringing Canada closer to meeting its commitment to conserve 30% of its lands and waters by 2030.
+By linking these protected areas and managing them as a group, First Nations and their partners will protect critical habitats, culturally important sites, and sensitive ecosystems, bringing Canada closer to its commitment to conserve 30% of its lands and waters by 2030.

-Learn more: ourgreatbearsea.ca
+Learn more: mpanetwork.ca

 Resources and Media Releases